virtualturtle/midilleman/README.md

-# midilleman
+# Midilleman
-converting MIDI to blender NLA for music-generated animation
+Converting MIDI to blender NLA for music-generated animation
 <pre>
 ___  ___ _      _  _  _  _
 |  \/  |(_)    | |(_)| || |